aeroroots/toolkit/README.md

 ### Tools
 - 3D Printer such as Ultimaker or Anycubic - Kossel: available for around 150€ from Aliexpress.
 (Preferably recycled food safe filament such as Nylon, PET or PP.)
 - Circular Saw or Handsaw
-- Vacuumtable - Can easily be replicated with a strong vacuum cleaner and a frame ([see here](https://www.youtube.com/watch?v=O790OvRy1rc)).
+- Vacuumtable - With this you will be able to make the growing box for your ROOTS.
+If you do not have a Vacuumtable in your workshop you can easily build one from scratch with a strong vacuum cleaner and materials from your local hardware store ([see here](https://www.youtube.com/watch?v=O790OvRy1rc)).
 The other option is to adapt the design to a pre-made recycled PP box from for example [Whatmoreuk](https://www.whatmoreuk.com/product/wham-bam-36l-h-duty-box-lid-grey-upcycled/)

 ### Software
 - Rhinoceros 3D or any other 3D modelling software you feel comfortable with (i.e. Fusion 360 etc).